croaky/blog/articles/go/sqlite.md

 # go / sqlite

-I use SQLite in Go web servers when I have modest needs and want operational simplicity.
+I use SQLite with Go
+when I want to ship a single binary web server with an embedded database.

 ## Setup